ScrambledEggsOnToast/scrambledeggsontoast.github.io/_posts/2014-09-28-needle-announce.md

 1. Commenting.
 Although needle does support Haskell style single line comments, it is hard sometimes to find the right place to put them.

-It is hard to say at this point whether needle is anything more than a curiosity.
+It is also difficult to say at this point whether needle is anything more than a curiosity.
 Let me know what you think!

----

-[^whaterthey]: I.e., generalised functions.